Honda HR-V vs CR-V: Which Crossover Is the Best?

 Which Is Better, the Honda CR-V or HR-V?

+After I tested both vehicles, the answer is clear to me.
 Ultimately, the CR-V. It simply does a better job being the all-around family vehicle, thanks to all the aforementioned selling points.

 The HR-V is great for someone who wants lots of passenger space and Honda durability for cheap, but otherwise, you can spend a bit more to get the slightly larger but far more livable, versatile, and pampering CR-V.

-In our eyes, that’s a no-brainer.
+In my eyes, that’s a no-brainer.

 Frequently Asked Questions